Terasology/TutorialWorldGeneration/README.md

 A tutorial on the facet world generation system

-See the wiki for a tutorial (https://github.com/Terasology/TutorialWorldGeneration/wiki)
+See the wiki for a [tutorial](https://github.com/Terasology/TutorialWorldGeneration/wiki) (now updated for 53.2)

 ![Facet Production](/images/Facet%20Production.png)
 ![Noise Sampling](/images/Noise%20Sampling.png)